Overview

 Deep Store is ideal for low-cost archival with occasional retrieval.

-Private Store is best suited for enterprises requiring maximum control, infrastructure flexibility, and long-term data ownership.
+Private Store is best suited for enterprises requiring maximum control, infrastructure flexibility, long-term data ownership, open-format preservation, data portability, and support for organizational and compliance requirements.